rodu30/i18n-kit/README.md

 In some cases you may want to make your app i18n-ready but don't want to add translations yet.
 In this case just instantiate the class with an empty object instead of messages and set the `disbaleWarnings` option for messages to avoid warnings about missing translations

+## Acknowledgment

+This app was created as part of a graduation project at [Beuth University of Applied Sciences Berlin](https://www.beuth-hochschule.de/) and [Meplato GmbH](https://meplato.com/).